-The Safety Committee, which is comprised of a technical representative from the individual safety section (AIR, OPS, ANS, and AGA), will coordinate the implementation and subsequent management of the SSP among stakeholders of the State that are part of the SSP.
+The Safety Committee, which comprises of a section head from the individual safety section (AIR, OPS, ANS, and AGA), will coordinate the implementation and subsequent management of the SSP among stakeholders of the State that are part of the SSP.
 This safety committee will ensure that the development, periodic review, policy-making, and decision-making related to SSP activities, such as the safety policy, safety indicators, enforcement policy, safety data protection, and distribution policy, SMS regulatory requirements, and SSP review and internal findings, are carried out in an integrated and coordinated manner.